Getting dogs and cats to get along can be a daunting task that many pet lovers face. Here are some tips.

 Create a “safe spot” for your pet

 Create “safe spots” where your pet can escape and hide from your other pet whenever it feels threatened.
 Keep in mind that an aggressive pet, let’s say the dog, must not have access to “safe spots.”
 Usually, these “safe spots” are in higher places like bookshelves, the top of the refrigerator, or window perch.
-If your cat needs a safe spot, consider a cat cave.
 Consider a calming dog bed if it’s for your dog, particularly if you have an older dog.

 Keep their toys and food separate.